 Summary of current fundraising partnerships.
 Please visit our Projects page for more details.

-Above and Beyond Distributors - Smaak, Almanac Publishers, Alu-Cab, Art @ 385, Best Build Cement, Bush Straps, Charter Us, CTM, Dis-Chem Brooklyn, Finditads, Heunis Steel, Jacaranda FM, Jenna Clifford, Lite-Optec Mag-lite and Isosteel, Locked Horn Project with African Creative, Olienhout Republic, Rhino Bars, Rhino Climb 2, Rhino Firelighters, Serentiy Crafts / Ruby Tuesday Jewelers, Supreme Mouldings, Swazi Candles, Thomas Rundle Dakar 2014.
+Above and Beyond Distributors - Smaak, Almanac Publishers, Alu-Cab, Art @ 385, Best Build Cement, Bush Straps, Charter Us, CTM, Dis-Chem Brooklyn, Finditads, Heunis Steel, Jacaranda FM, Jenna Clifford, Lite-Optec Mag-lite and Isosteel, Locked Horn Project with African Creative, Olienhout Republic, Rhino Bars, Serentiy Crafts / Ruby Tuesday Jewelers, SA Express, Siza Rhino, Supreme Mouldings, Swazi Candles.

 JENNA CLIFFORD RHINO PROJECT